protubero/angular-jooby-starter/README.md

 When you are happy with your work you will probably install it on a server or forward it to a friend.
 What we want is the application packaged e.g. in a ZIP file.
 After unpacking it into the file system, it should be sufficient to click on a start shell script or .bat file.
 The only precondition should be an installed JRE.

 To create such an distribution package, simply execute `mvn package` or `mvn install` in the root folder of the project.
 The latter command will store it additionally in the maven repository.
 The distribution files can be found in the */distribution/target* folder.
-In contrast to other maven builds, there are preconditions that must be met before the build process can succeed...  blabla ... more to say but must sleep now ...

 The project is structured as a multi-module maven project.
 Beside the server and client module there is a third module named distribution.
 It contains a maven assembly descriptor that packs together the server and client into one zip file and a tarball.
 To build the distribution, execute `mvn package` in the root folder.
 The server is accessible via (http://localhost:8080).